pingcap/tiproxy/docs/design/2024-07-02-vip-management.md

 In a self-hosted TiDB cluster with TiProxy, TiProxy is typically the endpoint for clients.
 To achieve high availability, users may deploy multiple TiProxy instances and only one serves requests so that the client can configure only one database address.
 When the active TiProxy is down, the cluster should elect another TiProxy automatically and the client doesn't need to update the database address.

 So we need a VIP solution.
 The VIP is always bound to an available TiProxy node.
-When the active node is down, VIP is switched to another node.
+When the active node is down, VIP floats to another node.

 <img src="./imgs/vip-arch.png" alt="vip architecture" width="600">